The Short Version...

 I was creative as a kid.
 I was musical, and was singing in choir from elementary school on.
 I got a guitar and a Mel Bay chord book and taught myself to play.
 I also liked to draw and made big detailed maps of places I wanted to go, like South America, Middle Earth and Ireland.
 I wrote little poems and songs.

 In college I studied poetry seriously, then took what I’d learned from it to focus on songwriting.
 I learned to play the mandolin and met a guy who loved music as much as I did and we formed a band.
 Of course.

 I lived on the road playing music for seven years, then moved to the mountains, got married and raised a family.

-A friend offered me a job running a music camp and that’s been my main gig for 30 years.
+A friend offered me a job running a music camp and that’s been my main gig for more than 30 years.
 Still doin’ it.

 This site is a collection of various things I’ve made in my creative life.
 Some of them might be interesting.
 Or not.